FutureGateway/PortalSetup/EGI-FedCloud/README.md

 * Startup application server:
 `start_tomcat`

-* Monitor the APIServer daemon:
+* Monitor the APIServer daemon app server activity:
 `tail -f $CATALINA_HOME/logs/catalina.out`
 It is important during development phases to constatly monitor the APIServer daemon activity, to accomplish that it is enough to have a look inside the application server log file.

+* Monitor the APIServer daemon activity: tail -f $FGLOCATION/apache-tomcat-8.0.26/webapps/APIServerDaemon/WEB-INF/logs/APIServerDaemon.log

+* Monitor the GridEngine activity: t.b.d.

 ## Security considerations
 Although the VM has been configured to limit hackers exposure, it is warmly suggested to comply with the EGI FedCloud [directives][EGIFCDR]